-This pasta and veggie bar dinner was inspired by the fact that I had a small amount of a number of vegetables that needed to be used…and lots of different food preferences that prevented me from combining it all into one dish.
+This dinner was inspired by the fact that I had a small amount of a number of vegetables that needed to be used…and lots of different food preferences that prevented me from combining it all into one dish.
 I’ll tell you what I did, but it will work with anything.

 Overview: I prepared one type of pasta…four kinds of vegetables…offered two kinds of sauces (one from a jar, one homemade), two kinds of beans (our protein that night) plus two additional add-ins and set it up buffet-style.
 As you can see from the photos here, our individual creations were totally unique…and everyone ate happily.

 You can do this type of meal with any type of grain…any kind of vegetables…any kind of protein (chicken, beef, fish – great for leftovers!)…and any kind of sauces.
 So it never gets boring.
 I used the same pan to cook all of the veggies, cooking each in succession, so clean-up was pretty easy.

 Preparing the vegetables takes the most amount of time.
 If you don’t have time to chop, defrost a variety of frozen vegetables instead.